-When you’ve dropped out of high school you may feel like that’s the end of your educational path.
+When you’ve quit high school without graduating, you may feel like that’s the end of your educational path.
 However, just read on and learn about your options to get back on your educational track.

 In order to secure a well-paying job and work toward a fulfilling career, you need education and training beyond high school practically at all times.

-Most employers want to hire individuals who continued their education after high school diploma and hold a college degree.
+Most employers want to hire individuals who have continued their education after high school and hold a college degree.

-Generally, that a prerequisite.
-But let’s see how you still can continue your academic education and work toward a college degree and a fulfilling career.
+Generally, that’s a prerequisite.
+But let’s see how you can still continue your academic education and work toward a college degree and a fulfilling career.

-Many colleges recommend aspiring students to take additional remedial courses and have assessments to ensure the students will have no problems to be successful in their credit-bearing courses.
+Many colleges recommend aspiring students take additional remedial courses and have assessments to ensure the students will have no problems being successful in their credit-bearing courses.

 Keep in mind, though, that most public universities and private colleges require a high school diploma or an equivalency but that community colleges and trade schools may have their own admission policies.